DEFRA/defra-wdio-core/README.md

 ```js
 core.set(selector, text)
 ```
-  - gets an element matching the 'selector' argument and sets the value equal to the 'text' argument
+  - this gets an element matching the 'selector' argument and sets the value equal to the 'text' argument

   - example: